v3ssel/3DViewer_2.1/README.md

 - Read the UV-map of the model from the obj-file
 - The program must allow saving a UV-map of the model over the selected texture into a separate BMP-file; the texture must show the specified color of the model's map

+💡 [Tap here](https://forms.yandex.ru/u/635a8dac068ff01bf420bfc9/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.